Printing Terms

 Flexography

-a direct (not offset) printing method that uses relief plates, similar to rubber stamps, which are made from rubber or photopolymer.
+A direct, not offset, printing method that uses relief plates, similar to rubber stamps, which are made from rubber or photopolymer.
 The flexible plates are wrapped around a cylinder on the printing press.
-“Flexo” works best when printing large areas of solid color, making it popular for printing plastic bags, wrapping paper, and milk cartons.
-It’s also used for the Sunday color comics and newspaper inserts.
-Rubber manufactures, eager to find new uses for rubber, have invested heavily in flex- ographic research, and improvements have been made in ink coverage and four-color registration.
+Flexo works best when printing large areas of solid color, making it popular for printing plastic bags, wrapping paper, and milk cartons.
 See also four-color process, offset, plate, printing process, registration, relief.

 Floatation

-a method for removing ink from paper during the de-inking process by floating if off the paper.
+A method for removing ink from paper during the de-inking process by floating it off the paper.
 See also de-inking.

 Fluorescent Dye